Marc and Kyrie Kleinfelter travel frequently with their five children. This is the family's travel blog. Enjoy!

 This is a really beautiful bay that is supposed to have excellent snorkeling in the summer.
 Today, it had some big waves and the wind was fierce looking down into the valley.
 Kyrie: The wind was so strong I was afraid it was going to blow the kids off the cliff and into Honolua Bay.
 The water was so clear that you could see tons of coral below and it made us want to visit Maui in the summer sometime to be able to snorkel here in the calmer water.

-Next we stopped at a blowhole on the north end of the island where water would spout out of a hole in the rock every time a wave hit shore.
-With the big waves the water spout was huge today.
-The scenery around the north shore was gorgeous - like straight out of a movie.
 The blowhole was cool, but people are crazy.
 There are signs saying you could get swept in and die if you get too close.
 There were crosses memorializing people I assumed did just that.
 Yet, there were plenty of people standing way too close.
 Sometimes the water only blew up a little; other times it blew up several stories high.
 We stayed up on the hill just watching and taking pictures.
 Jacob has become quite the little photographer too.

 Eventually we saw a sign that said 3 miles to Julia's banana bread.
 We knew we'd be eating some soon!
 At this point the road got a little narrower.
 In fact, even though there was still traffic in both directions, we had less than a normal single lane to drive on.
 Plus, our half lane of road was in between a solid rock mountain on one side and a steep cliff down to the ocean on the other.
 And of course there were no guardrails.
 I think that is because if cars are going in both directions, the car on the outside has to balance on two wheels and leave the other two hanging off the edge to get by.
 Luckily, we were on the inside edge.
 So at this point we reach a u-shaped section of road that leads down into a valley and then back up the mountain on the other side.
 So we head down the valley remarking to each other about how little space there is on the road and then we get to the bottom of the valley and notice that all of the traffic is stopped.
 I look up the road and see about twenty cars stopped on their way up the road and one car stopped going the other way in front of all those cars.